letsface/interview-postgresql/README.md

 * if no rights are specified for the entity, we default to the entity type rights
 * if no rights record are found, we deny access

-See rights.xlsx for the expected result.
+See rights.pdf for the expected result.

 ## Example data